Soil Food Web: The more life you have in your soil, the more fertile it is

 Relevant Links and Resources about Soil Food Web

 For a much-expanded overview of how to build healthy soil ecosystems, read the soils chapter of Food Not Lawns.

 Here’s an introduction to the “no-dig” methods of Ruth Stout, the Queen of Mulch, and below you’ll find the first in a fun series of videos about using her technique to grow potatoes in the U.K.

 The Permaculture Podcast, hosted by Scott Mann, is an amazing resource for hands-on permaculture knowledge from around the world.
-Here are two interviews focused on life in the soil:
+Here are two interviews focused soil food web: